Installing Hollow Shaft Encoders

 Some hollow encoders are provided with a groove in the front face, this is to accommodate a pin fastened to the equipment frame, and this pin is free to move around in the grove on the face of the encoder.

-Absolute encoders and incremental encoders fitted with a zero pulse will require additional mounting considerations.
-Torsion arms for both these types require the ability to rotate the body of the encoder to allow the electrical zero and the mechanical zero to be mechanically aligned.
+Absolute encoders and incremental encoders not fitted with a zero input will require additional mounting considerations.
+Torsion arms for both these types require the ability to rotate the shaft of the encoder to allow the electrical zero and the mechanical zero to be mechanically aligned.